janhenke/quarkus-http-message-signatures/docs/design/implementation-plan.md

     - Implement `SignatureContext` using Vert.x `RoutingContext` (server) and JAX-RS `ClientRequestContext` (client).
     - Provide `SignatureService` to encapsulate Authlete library calls.
 - **Key Handling**:
-    - Use `KeyStore` and `KeyFactory` to load keys based on configuration.
-    - Support for SmallRye Config secret encryption for passwords.
+    - Leverage Quarkus `KeyUtils` (from `quarkus-security`) and standard security configurations where possible.
+    - Support loading public keys from JWKS URLs (similar to OIDC).
+    - Support for `CredentialsProvider` (via `quarkus-credentials`) to handle key passwords and secrets securely.
+    - Avoid deep coupling with `quarkus-oidc` to keep dependencies minimal, but mirror its configuration style for a better developer experience.

 ### 2.2 Deployment Module
 - **Processors**: